dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

     typeof(ProfilingActionFilterDecorator<>));
 {{< / highlight >}}

-To get this working though, we inevitably need some infrastructure.
-In the case of Web API we need to create our own global filter that will dispatch the decorated attributes to our `IActionFilter<TAttribute>` implementations.
+To get this working, though, you inevitably need some infrastructure.
+In the case of Web API you need to create your own global filter that will dispatch the decorated attributes to your `IActionFilter<TAttribute>` implementations.

 {{< highlight csharp >}}